 Attack Theatre took its name from a philosophy that believes art can be brought to the audience.
 Street corners, cathedrals, backyards, storefront windows and bridges became the company's stage.
 The company is respected for its willingness to go to the audience and "attack" each performance with a remarkable intensity.
 At times witty and poignant, and at times tragic and introspective, Attack Theatre's performances are always engaging.

-In its fifteen years of operations, Attack Theatre has made a significant impact on audiences through performance, on community revitalization through neighborhood/studio initiatives, and on students and teachers through extensive arts education programs.
+In its nineteen years of operations, Attack Theatre has made a significant impact on audiences through performance, on community revitalization through neighborhood/studio initiatives, and on students and teachers through extensive arts education programs.
 Attack Theatre has presented over 100 original works in theatrical and site-specific settings to more than 300,000 audiences members of all ages.